-Radioactive contaminants that can be naturallyoccurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants that can be naturally-occurring or be the result of oil and gas production and mining activities.

 In order to ensure that tap water is safe to drink, the US EPA and the State Water Resources Control Board prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Board regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
+The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that must provide the same protection for public health.